Pittsburgh International Airport: US Airways hub

 Just before emerging from bankruptcy in 2003, US Air canceled its leases at Pittsburgh without any notice to airport and county officials, a move that former Allegheny County Airport Authority executive director said was "completely immoral and unethical" in a 2021 interview.
 US Air filed for bankruptcy again in September 2004.
-Two months later, the carrier ceased service to London and Frankfurt, leaving the airport without any flights to Europe.
+Two months later, the carrier ceased service to London-Gatwick and Frankfurt, leaving the airport without any flights to Europe.
 After failed negotiations to lower landing fees and debt obligations, the airline announced in December 2004 that it would be reducing operations at Pittsburgh, shifting hub operations to Charlotte and Philadelphia.
-By the end of 2005 the airline had eliminated 7,000 jobs while operating roughly 200 flights per day, mostly domestic.
+By the end of 2005, the airline had eliminated 7,000 jobs while continuing to operate roughly 200 flights per day, mostly domestic.
 A year later, US Airways had only about 170 flights per day to and from Pittsburgh, most being domestic flights.
 Unrelenting flight and job cuts continued through the decade; accompanied by the airline's closure of Concourse E on the Landside Terminal and a portion of Concourse A on the Airside Terminal.
 In 2007, US Air's market share in Pittsburgh dropped below 40% for the first time since the airport's expansion in 1992.
 By the end of the decade, US Airways had reduced to 68 flights per day, operating from ten gates on Concourse B, and one US Airways Club location.
 Numerous US Airways ticketing and customer service counters were abandoned, and 15 gates on Concourse A and B were sealed off from the rest of the airport.
 Pittsburgh's air traffic bottomed out in 2013 with 7.8 million passengers and 36 destinations.

 Despite de-hubbing the airport, US Airways chose Pittsburgh in 2008 for their systemwide flight operations control center, after a bidding war with Charlotte and Phoenix led to state and local subsidies totaling $16.25 million being offered to US Air to build the center at Pittsburgh.
 The center worked on emergency operations for US Airways Flight 1549 after it landed in the Hudson River.
 The airline closed the center in 2015 as part of its merger with American Airlines.
-(The center was rebuilt as a 9-1-1 center for Allegheny County, which opened in 2019.)
+(It was reopened as a 9-1-1 center for Allegheny County in 2019.)

-Using Boeing 757s, Delta Air Lines commenced a direct route to Paris in June 2009.